alejandrososa/discounts/Readme.md

 Assumptions
 --
-* Assuming docker compose is used
+* Assuming docker compose is used.
+[How to install it?](https://docs.docker.com/get-docker/)
-* Assuming Makerfile is used
+* Assuming Makerfile is used.
+[How to install it?](https://linuxhint.com/install-make-ubuntu/)
 * Assuming port 80 is not being used on localhost